-Should I Lock My Mortgage Rate Today?
+Should I Lock In My Mortgage Rate Today?

-The recent ups and downs of mortgage interest rates can leave you wondering when a good time is to lock in your mortgage rate.
+The recent ups and downs of mortgage interest rates can leave you wondering when a good time would be to lock in your mortgage rate, especially with interest rates predicted to continue to rise.
 After all, you don’t want to be stuck with a higher interest rate if it could be avoided.

 A Quick Review Of The Mortgage Rate Lock

-A mortgage rate lock, sometimes called rate protection, allows you to keep the interest rate on your loan from rising between the time you apply for a mortgage loan and the time you close.
+A mortgage rate lock, sometimes called rate protection, allows you to keep the interest rate on your home loan from rising between the time you apply for a mortgage loan and the time you close.

-Pros Of Locking Immediately
+Pros Of Locking Your Mortgage Rate Today

 - Mortgage rates could rise after you lock.
 The threat of a higher mortgage interest rate can be a strong reason to lock in a rate that you’re comfortable with.

-Cons Of Locking Immediately
+Cons Of Locking Your Mortgage Rate Today

 - Interest rates may fall after you lock in.
 You could miss out on the chance to score an even lower interest rate.

-- Letting the lock expire has consequences.
+- Letting the lock period expire has consequences.
 If you lock in a mortgage rate but ultimately allow it to expire, the lender might charge you hundreds of dollars.

 The big disadvantage is the potential for a missed opportunity on a lower mortgage rate.

-Communicate With Your Lender
+Communicate With Your Mortgage Lender

 Watch The Markets